thijsvdanker/bitsandpictures/README.md

 You have a gazillion cool photo's, your friends have even more.. and they're all somewhere on some USB disk waiting to get sorted.... one day.

-[Bits And Pictures] [1] is an Open Source management system for you own media.
+Bits And Pictures* is an Open Source management system for you own media.
 It's main focus is on providing a data model + API to allow systems to build awesome photo tools.

+(*) didn't want to waist more minutes figuring out a working title

 ## Open
 Pictures are private, so you want to be in charge of it: